 Confectioners can now create naturally lipstick-hued chocolate.
-Following Nestle’s debut of white chocolate, ruby is the first new shade to hit the market in 80 years.
-Scientists in Belgium and France discovered a way to draw pink chemical compounds from red cocoa beans found in Ecuador, Brazil, and the Ivory Coast.
+Scientists in Belgium and France have discovered a way to draw pink chemical compounds from cocoa beans found in Ecuador, Brazil, and the Ivory Coast.

 Unlike many of the latest rainbow of trends in colorful consumables, ruby chocolate is naturally pigmented.
 Think less Unicorn Frappuccino, more butterfly pea flower cocktails.
 The flavor is natural, too.
 Tasters liken the smooth, rosy bar to a berry they’ve never tried before, with notes of lemon and cherry.